 25. Explain the basic steps for the bug cycle.

 The bug cycle occurs after a bug or multiple bugs are discovered in the product system.
 Once the bug is identified by the person testing it, it is then assigned to a development manager.
 If the bug is a valid and substantial defect, the development team will assess and correct it.
 If the bug is not a valid defect, it will be marked as rejected and then ignored.
-After that, the developers and quality assurance team will check to see whether or not the bug is in scope.
+After that, the developers and quality assurance team will check whether the bug is in scope.
 If the bug isn’t part of the product’s current release, then the defect correction will be postponed.
 If the bug is identified earlier, then the tester will mark it as “duplicated.”
 If the bug is taken to a developer to correct, it will be marked as “in-progress.”
-Once the bug is eliminated and the defect is repaired, it will be marked as “fixed” and the tester will assign a “closed” status once further testing proves the defect is completely taken care of.
+Once the bug is eliminated, and the defect is repaired, it will be marked as “fixed,” The tester will assign a “closed” status once further testing proves the defect is completely taken care of.

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..